kamel-usp/dpasp/README.md

 ℙ(test | not or) = (0.04999999999999998, 0.04999999999999998)
 ```

-Function `credal.exact` returns the results of the queries as a list of pairs of lower and upper
+Function `pasp.exact` returns the results of the queries as a list of pairs of lower and upper
 probabilities in the order the queries are asked for in the PLP code.

 Since [`examples/asia.lp`](examples/asia.lp) comes from a Bayesian network and therefore is an